 We have worked collaboratively since 1997.

-Our films have played internationally at independent theaters, film festivals and universities and have been featured and aired on Russia Today Television (RT), Canadian Broadcast Corporation (CBC) and London-based Press TV.
+Our films have played internationally at independent theaters, film festivals and universities and have been featured and aired on Russia Today Television (RT), Canadian Broadcast Corporation (CBC) and London-based Press TV and globally screened throughout the Cinema Politica Network.

 We live and work on the edge of an old-growth forest, 20 miles north of San Francisco.